ajani

 The Concept

-Lumi is a space for relationships that provides daily affirmations, a platform to share videos (“Moments”), and a song recommendation/rating platform integrated with Spotify.
+Lumi is a collaborative space for users that provides scheduled content delivery, a platform to share videos (“Moments”), and a song recommendation/rating platform integrated with Spotify.
 Lumi also provides real-time notification and messaging capabilities so no action in the space goes unnoticed.

 The Infrastructure